 Most portable generators require maintenance every 100 hours, but this isn’t a hard-and-fast rule.
 Instead, what will truly limit you is the amount of oil in your generator’s engine.
 This typically runs low after 150-200 hours of use, and most modern generators will automatically shut off when the oil runs low in order to protect the engine.

 Keep in mind that heat build-up is also an important consideration when running your generator far beyond its runtime.
 Generators may build up only a marginal amount of excess heat over a 12-24-hour period, but once you go beyond a day of continuous use you risk building up engine heat that could permanently damage your generator.

 If you’re running your generator in warm weather, consider packing it with ice and using a fan to try to cool the engine down as much as possible.
 Also keep in mind that running the generator at higher wattages will generate more heat.

 So, if you manage your generator properly, you could potentially run it continuously for as long as 150-200 hours on propane.

-Standby generators have much larger and more efficient motors that are specifically designed to handle long-term use.
-They’re also designed to operate on natural gas lines or to connect to massive 500- or 1,000-gallon propane tanks.
+These were designed for extended use.
+Standby generators have efficient engines that are designed to run for longer time frames.
+They are also run on natural gas lines or connect to massive 500- or 1,000-gallon propane storage containers.